kevinshome/slatt/README.md

     * https://twitter.com/playboicarti/status/1006241861579804672

-* the latest release of slatt is development release 004:
+* The latest release of Slatt is Development Release 004:

-(in order to use the slatt development releases you must have >= Python 3.7 installed)
+(In order to use the Slatt Development Releases, you must have >= Python 3.5 installed)

-* features in this release:
+* Features in this release:

     - if/else statements!